About Executive Headshots

-Executive headshots cost between $65 and $750 depending on geography, package, and provider.
-The upper end is likely a complete rip-off unless you’re looking for an extremely specific style.
-The bottom end is going to produce some truly terrible photos.
+Executive headshots cost between $65 and $1500 depending on geography, package, and provider.
+The bottom end of that range is going to produce some truly terrible photos.

 When considering pricing, remember to look at a) licensing (who owns the photos) and b) retouching fees.

 In terms of licensing, photographers typically only give you ownership for photos that you “buy” from them.
 This fee is separate from your “session fee,” which just covers the time spent inside their studio.
 If you want to use your photos on a press release, advertisement, magazine, or somewhere else, you may have to pay additional licensing fees.

 For retouching, many photographers charge between $50 and $150 per photo.
 Calculate those fees into your total session cost.